-The survey was presented during Crypto Adoption Week, which includes the release of corresponding surveys for Sweden, Finland, Norway, and the broader Nordic region
+The survey was presented during Crypto Adoption Week 2026, which also presents findings for Sweden, Finland, Norway and the entire Nordic region.

 At the same time, the Danish crypto market continues to grow steadily, with an estimated 510,000 adult Danes — equivalent to 10.4% of the population — now owning cryptocurrency.
 This equates to an increase of 60,000 new crypto owners over the past year.